lu876/Bio_ML/README.md

-# Modeling biological signals with invertible neural networks
+# Inverse Problem Antidote (IPA): Modeling of Systems Biology Model with Invertible Neural Networks
 This is the official repository for the implementation of our bio_project.

 ## Getting Started